laxmithapas/weather/README.md

 #weather app

-This is a weather application built using HTML, CSSThis project is licensed under the MIT License.
+This is a weather application that allows us to check the current weather conditions for a given location.The app is built using HTML, CSS and JavaScript, and it utilizes the OpenWeatherMap API to fetch weather data.
-Feel free to modify this README file as per your app's specific requirements.
-You can add additional sections, such as installation instructions, code examples, or acknowledgments, if needed., and JavaScript.
-The app fetches real-time weather data for a user's current location or any specified city using the OpenWeatherMap API.

 ##Features